Canada Freight: Guide to Shipping Across the Border

 Having the right documents filled out prior to shipping improves shipping speed and expedites the customs process.

-In many cases, a U.S.-based company will work with a 3PL or freight broker to handle all paperwork and forwarding to the appropriate agencies.
+In many cases, your U.S.-based company will work with a logistics partner offering managed transportation services—like Redwood's Modern 4PL approach—to handle all paperwork and forwarding to the appropriate agencies.

 Common freight delay causes include: